carlrobertoh/CodeGPT/DESCRIPTION.md

 ## Privacy

-**Your data stays yours.** CodeGPT **does not** collect or store any kind of sensitive information.

-However, with users' consent, we do collect anonymous usage data, which we use to understand how users interact with the extension, including the most-used features and preferred providers.
+**Your data stays yours.** CodeGPT **does not** collect or store any sensitive information.
+With users' consent, we collect anonymous usage data to understand how users interact with the extension, including the most-used features and preferred providers.

 ## License